You invested in a website. It looks professional. It explains what you do. But when you search for your business on Google, it’s nowhere to be found.

 3. Your Content Doesn’t Match What People Search

-You might be writing about what you think people want rather than what they’re actually searching for.
+You’re writing what you think customers want instead of what they’re actually searching for.
+Wrong approach.

 4. Your Pages Lack Depth

-Google favors comprehensive content that fully answers searcher questions.
-A 200-word service page won’t compete with a competitor’s 1,500-word guide.
+Google ranks comprehensive content that fully answers questions.
+A 200-word service page loses to a 1,500-word guide from your competitor every time.

-The fix: Expand thin pages with genuinely useful information.
-Not filler - real substance that helps users.
+Expand thin pages with genuinely useful information.
+Not filler.
+Real substance that solves problems.

 5. Technical Issues Are Holding You Back

-Slow loading speed: If your site takes more than 3 seconds to load, you’re losing both visitors and rankings.
-Use Google’s PageSpeed Insights to test.
+Slow loading speed: Sites taking more than 3 seconds to load hemorrhage visitors and rankings.
+Google’s PageSpeed Insights shows you exactly what’s slowing you down.

 Not mobile-friendly: More than half of searches happen on phones.
-Google prioritizes mobile-friendly sites.
+Google ranks mobile-first.
 Test yours at Google’s Mobile-Friendly Test.

-Duplicate content: Multiple pages with the same content confuse Google about which one to rank.
+Duplicate content: Multiple pages with identical content confuse Google about which version to rank.

 6. Your Site Has Poor Structure